-According to Rwanda’s government, the share of poor people in the country's population has dropped from almost 60 per cent in 2000 to 38 per cent in 2016.
-The share of extremely poor people fell from 40 to 16 per cent in the same period.
+According to Rwanda’s government, the share of poor people in the country's population has dropped from almost 77 per cent in 2001 to 55 per cent in 2017.
+The share of extremely poor people also declined significantly.
 Yet the momentum has slowed – figures have hardly improved since 2013.

 More than one third of the population is chronically undernourished, children in rural areas are especially hard hit.

 Rwanda’s social development was significantly set back by the COVID-19 pandemic.
 Measures that were taken early on to contain the pandemic have so far prevented the collapse of the health system.
 Yet the economic and social fallout is dramatic.
-Per capita income has fallen markedly.
-According to World Bank estimates more than 550,000 people have slipped back into poverty.
+According to World Bank estimates, more than 550,000 people have slipped back into poverty.

 Poor and especially vulnerable groups have suffered worst from the measures.
 Social participation, for instance, has become much more difficult.
 Many children were unable to attend online classes.
-Business has dried up during lockdowns for a large number of micro entrepreneurs.
-At the same time, the cost of living has gone up significantly; food prices, for instance, have soared.
+Business dried up during lockdowns for a large number of micro entrepreneurs.

 Education and health